cs499Mirror/MagicMirror/modules/gCalendar/README.md

 Step 2 will have the user sign into their account and retrieve a file called `client_secret.json`.
 Put this file in `modules/gCalendar/quickstart/client_secret.js`.

+**NOTE** on subsequent uses, if you create a different client_secret.js file, you will need to remove the old credentials file located in
+`~/.credentials/calendar-nodejs-quickstart.json`, otherwise you will receive an 'unauthorized_client' error

 Step 2 will have the user install the Google API library and the Google Auth library.